Aripek/Aripek/README.md

 ### Hi there 👋
-#### I am İpek and I am a third year Computer Engineering student in ESTU.
+#### I am İpek and I am senior Computer Engineering student in ESTU.

 - 🌱 I’m currently learning ...some Data Science
 - 💬 Ask me about ...anything